x4lldux/disc_union/README.md

 defmodule Result do
   use DiscUnion

-  defunion :ok in any | :error in String.t end
+  defunion :ok in any | :error in atom end

 defmodule Test do